atepoorthuis/02526-idv-2020/src/routes/weeks/week3/week3.md

 :::

 ::: solution
 Note that we use the `let` keyword here but could also have used `const` for these values as they are constant and will not change.
-You can read more about the difference in [ES Chapter 2](https://eloquentjavascript.net/02_program_structure.html#p_ReUkO4pLEi).
+You can read more about the difference in [EJ Chapter 2](https://eloquentjavascript.net/02_program_structure.html#p_ReUkO4pLEi).
 For simplicity, we use `let` exclusively here.

 ::: codesandbox sandboxes/week3_stage_2 codemirror=1&view=split&fontsize=12&hidenavigation=1&hidedevtools=1&theme=light
 :::